Matan18/bossaBoxAPIChallenge/README.md

 ### Routes

 This part of the aplication must recieve the request, and send this to the right controller function, a little simple, I just added a condition in get(tools) by if there's a query named tag, will call diferent controller.
 This way I was able to keep the same route for both listing and filtering;

-### API Blueprint

-Click [here](https://github.com/Matan18/bossaBoxAPIChallenge/blob/master/apiblueprint.md) to access the blueprint of the aplication

 ### License